crosetto/AutomaticDifferentiation/README.md

 constexpr auto expr_dd = D(D(expr));
 ```

+## In C++14
+We start by describing the C++14 original example.
+The features which make the example "C++14" are mainly the use of "auto" and "constexpr".
+The former is (very handy) syntactic sugar and could be avoided with some extra coding, the latter is a language feature which allows to reuse the same code for both compile-time and run-time calculation.
 We define a placeholder for the independent variable "x", which is implementing the identity function, and instantiate a global variable "x" in order to compy with the our target syntax

 ```C++